-'''

-Define an exit from this room.

-@param direction The direction of the exit.

-@param neighbor The room to which the exit leads.

-public void setExit(Room north, Room east, Room south, Room west)

-if(north != null) {

-exits.put("north", north);

-if(east != null) {

-exits.put("east", east);

-if(south != null) {

-exits.put("south", south);

-if(west != null) {

-exits.put("west", west);

-}

-Return the room that is reached if we go from this room in direction

-"direction."
-If there is no room in that direction, return null.

-@param direction The exit's direction.

-@return The room in the given direction.

-public Room getExit(String direction)

-return exits.get(direction);

-}

-@return The description of the room

-(the one that was defined in the constructor).

-public String getDescription()

-return description;

-}

-'''
+import java.util.HashMap; [] class comment omitted class Room { private String description; private HashMap<String, Room> exits; / Create a room described "description".
+Initially, it has no exits. "description" is something like "a kitchen" or "an open court yard". / public Room(String description) { this.description = description; exits = new HashMap<String, Room>(); } / Define the exits of this room.
+Every direction either leads to another room or is null (no exit there). / public void setExits(Room north, Room east, Room south, Room west) { if(north != null) exits.put("north", north); if(east != null) exits.put("east", east); if(south != null) exits.put("south", south); if(west != null) exits.put("west", west); } / Return the room that is reached if we go from this room in direction "direction".
+If there is no room in that direction, return null. / public Room getExit(String direction) { return exits.get(direction); } / Return the description of the room (the one that was defined in the constructor). / public String getDescription() { return description; } }

 It is worth emphasizing again that we can make this change now without even checking whether anything will break elsewhere.
-Because we have changed only private aspects of the Room class, which, by definition, cannot be used in other classes, this change does not impact on other classes.
+Since we have changed only private aspects of the Room class, which, by definition, cannot be used in other classes, this change does not impact on other classes.
 The interface remains unchanged.

 A by-product of this change is that our Room class is now even shorter.
 Instead of listing four separate variables, we have only one.
-In addition, the getExit method is considerably simplified.
+In addition the getExit method is considerably simplified.

 Recall that the original aim that set off this series of changes was to make it easier to add the two new possible exits in the up and down direction.
-This has already become much easier.
-Because we now use a HashMap to store exits, storing these two additional directions will work without any change.
+This has already become a lot easier.
+Since we now use a HashMap to store exits, storing these two additional directions will work without any change.
 We can also obtain the exit information via the getExit method without any problem.

 The only place where knowledge about the four existing exits (north, east, south, west) is still coded into the source is in the setExits method.
 This is the last part that needs improvement.
-At the moment, the method's header is

-'''

-public void setExits(Room north, Room east, Room south, Room west)
+At the moment the method's signature is public void setExits(Room north, Room east, Room south, Room west)

-'''

 This method is part of the interface of the Room class, so any change we make to it will inevitably affect some other classes by virtue of coupling.
-We can never completely decouple the classes in an application; otherwise objects of different classes would not be able to interact with one another.
+It is worth noting that we can never completely decouple the classes in an application, otherwise objects of different classes would not be able to interact with one another.
 Rather, we try to keep the degree of coupling as low as possible.
 If we have to make a change to setExits anyway, to accommodate additional directions, then our preferred solution is to replace it entirely with this method: